swiss-territorial-data-lab/proj-tpnl/tools/extract-prediction/README.md

 This script allows to extract the prediction out of the detector _GeoJSON_ based on a provided threshold value.

-The strategy consists in filtering the prediction through a provided threshold and to then merge overlapping predictions that passed the threshold filter.
+The prediction are first filtered based on their score value and the provided threshold value.
+Overlapping predictions are merged using a surface-weighted mean value for the score of the final prediction geometry.

 ## Usage

-The script expects then a prediction _GeoJSON_ file all geometry containing a _score_ value normalised in _[0,1]_ and the filtering threshold :
+The script expects then a prediction _GeoJSON_ file with all geometries containing a _score_ value normalised in _[0,1]_ and the filtering threshold :

     $ python3 extract-prediction.py --prediction [prediction GeoJSON]
                                     --score [threshold value]